Project Runway (video game)

-Project Runway is a 2010 video game published by Atari Interactive for Nintendo Wii and Microsoft Windows.
+Project Runway is a 2010 video game published by Atari, Inc. for Nintendo Wii and Microsoft Windows.
 It is based on the Project Runway reality television series.

 Gameplay

 In Project Runway, players take on a triple role: fashion designer, stylist, and model.
 The tasks players with assembling outfits, applying makeup, and strutting down the runway.
 The runway walk requires players to swing the Wii remote and nunchuk in sync with on-screen prompts.

 Development

 The game was announced in October 2009.
 The title cost $2 million to $5 million to develop and was released in March 2010 to coincide with a new season of the television series.